chef/supermarket/src/supermarket/docs/CONFIGURING.md

 Certain features of Supermarket can be enabled or disabled using `FEATURES`.
 The `FEATURES` ENV variable should be defined as a comma separated list of features to be enabled.
 Supermarket supports the following features.

-- `cla`, Enables the ability to sign the ICLA and CCLA, as well as Curry
-- 'gravatar', Enables Supermarket to use gravatars for user avatar icons
+- `gravatar`, Enables Supermarket to use gravatars for user avatar icons
 - `tools`, Enables the ability to add and view Chef tools and plugins.
-- `join_ccla`, Enables the ability for users to join CCLAs that they don't be long to.
 - `no_crawl`, Adds noindex, nofollow meta tags so search engines won't crawl Supermarket.
 - `fieri`, Enables the ability for Cookbook Versions to be evaluated by Fieri
 - `announcement`, Enables the foldable announcement banner that is displayed on all views. when uploaded